 How Read Time Tracking Works

-Read time tracking activates when recipients open your email on these supported email clients:
+Read time tracking only works on these email clients:

 - Classic Outlook